Certificate of Cloud Security Knowledge(CCSK)

 - Data controller vs data processor definitions in Infrastructure as a Service (IaaS), who is responsible for guest systems monitoring

-- Once you successfully pass the programme, you will receive a Certificate in Cloud Security from CMIT.
+- Once you successfully pass the programme, you will receive a Certificate of Cloud Security Knowledge from CMIT.

 - You may optionally take an online exam to receive CCSK certification.
 This is assessed through a computer-based multiple choice exam.
 Exam fees are not included in the course price.